aloshraam/luminar-notes/notes.md

      - send request
  2) API call using fetch API :
   - fetch() returns a promise, the resolved response will get from `then method`, reject response get from `catch method`

+ 3) API call using axios Library :
+  - Axios is a promise-based HTTP Client for node.js and the browser.

   - JS module : used to transfer data from one js file to another
     - Export statements : used to share data from a js file to another, can be used in 2 types.